 Access projects and tasks that are public to the Organization

 You can also invite others who are not using the company’s email domain to be part of your Organization.
-Such members are called Organization Guests.
+Asana calls them Organization Guests.
 They can access projects and tasks and collaborate in managing projects with others in the Organization.

 If you’re going to use Asana for managing projects or work related to different clients or teams, you should create separate Workspaces for each of them.